chicio/ID3TagEditor/README.md

 ### Usage

-ID3Tag editor is compatible with the following platforms:
+ID3TagEditor is compatible with the following platforms:

 * iOS
 * MacOS